quasarframework/quasar-template-pwa/README.md

 ## Supporting Quasar
 Quasar Framework is an MIT-licensed open source project.
 Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rstoenescu/quasar-framework/blob/dev/backers.md).
 If you'd like to join them, check out [Quasar Framework's Patreon campaign](https://www.patreon.com/quasarframework).

-## Documentation

-Head on to the Quasar Framework official website: [http://quasar-framework.org](http://quasar-framework.org)

 ## Community Forum

 Head on to the official community forum: [http://forum.quasar-framework.org](http://forum.quasar-framework.org)